elmi-elmi/elmi-elmi/README.md

 1 - <a href="https://github.com/elmi-elmi/task-ysntm">Condut</a>

 2 -  <a href="https://github.com/elmi-elmi/finno-task">Cryptocurrency<a/> (crypto chart and panel | vuetify)
+user and password for login:

+  <a href="https://elmi-crypto.netlify.app/">seeOnNetlify</a> (username: eve.holt@reqres.in , password:cityslicka)

 3 - <a href="https://github.com/elmi-elmi/task-again-stock-management2">Code Stock Management 2<a/> (Vuetify)